 The New Orleans-Birmingham Psychoanalytic Center (NOBPC) explores and educates.
 We provide an excellent, in-depth and accredited training program for those interested in adult and child psychoanalysis.
 In addition, NOBPC offers a variety of continuing education opportunities including: psychoanalytic training for residents; scientific meetings and study groups for professionals and scholars; and, community programs for professionals, scholars and interested persons.
 We offer a great community of brilliant minds and hope you will want to participate!

 As a presidential election year, politics has assumed center stage again for collective discourse.
-NOBPC in collaboration with the Political Science department of Tulane University has organized a Sci...October 22 @ 9:00 am - 12:00 pm
+This Scientific Presentation considers the psychological dynamics underlying certain aspects o...October 22 @ 9:00 am - 12:00 pm

 Instructors: Denise Dorsey, MD & Jamie Cromer, LCSW ACSW Dates: Tuesdays September 20, October 4 and 18, and November 1 and 15 Time: 7:00 pm – 9:00 pm Fee: $175 (book fee included) 10 CME hours...September 20 @ 7:00 pm - November 15 @ 9:00 pm